absinthe-graphql/absinthe/guides/tutorial/query-arguments.md

 end
 ```

-Now let's add the `:user` field to our query root object in our schema, defining a mandatory argument and using the `Resolvers.Accounts.find_user/3` resolver function.
-We also need to make sure we import the types from `BlogWeb.Schema.AccountTypes` so `:user` is available.
+Now let's add the `:user` field to our query root object in our
+schema, defining a mandatory `:id` argument and using the
+`Resolvers.Accounts.find_user/3` resolver function.
+We also need to
+make sure we import the types from `BlogWeb.Schema.AccountTypes` so
+that `:user` is available.

 In `blog_web/schema.ex`: